Masi Sadaiyan

 Masi Sadaiyan is an Indian snake catcher from the Irula tribe of Tamil Nadu.
-He is an expert in the traditional methods of tracking and capturing venomous snakes, a skill that is critical for producing snakebite antivenom.
+He is an expert in the traditional methods of tracking and capturing venomous snakes, useful for production of snakebite antivenom.
 In 2023, he and his colleague Vadivel Gopal were jointly awarded the Padma Shri, India's fourth-highest civilian award, in recognition of their contributions to social work and affordable healthcare.

 Sadaiyan is a member of the Irula Snake Catchers' Industrial Cooperative Society, which is the largest producer of snake venom in India.
-The venom extracted by the cooperative is supplied to laboratories to create antivenom, saving thousands of lives annually.
-His knowledge, inherited through generations of the Irula community, allows him to work without modern equipment, relying on his understanding of snake behavior.
+His method relies on traditional knowledge and understanding of snake behavior, inherited through generations of the Irula community, allows him to work without modern equipment.

-The expertise of Sadaiyan and Gopal has also been recognized internationally.
-In 2017, they traveled to Florida to assist state wildlife agencies by training them to track and capture invasive Burmese pythons in the Everglades.
+In 2017, Sadaiyan traveled to Florida to assist state wildlife agencies by training them to track and capture invasive Burmese pythons in the Everglades.